 The in-train TV catches my attention with a breaking news story.
 I gasp as I read the subtitle:

 THE PRINCE FAMILY RESPONDS TO TRAFFICKING VIDEO.
-ELENA PRINCE ANNOUNCES END TO HER RETIREMENT FROM HEROICS.
+ELENA PRINCE ENDS HER RETIREMENT FROM OPI.